pryv/config-template-pryv.io/pryv.io/single node/INSTALL.md

+# Installation guide

-This manual contains installation instructions for a single server setup of Pryv.
+This guide contains instructions for a Pryv.io singlenode installation.
-You should have prepared your server with the Installation Prerequisites manual first.
+You should have prepared your machines with the [Deployment Design Guide](https://api.pryv.com/customer-resources/#documents) first.

-# Prerequisites Check
+## Prerequisites Check

-Please run these commands and compare the output with the contents of this manual.
+Please run these commands and compare the output with values below.
 You might have to use `docker-ce` and your versions can be newer:

     $ docker -v